Rail transport in Syria: Syrian civil war

+Post-war

 On August 6, 2025, the first test run of a train between Aleppo and Hama took place, marking the first such operation since the line was suspended in 2012 due to the Civil War.
 The trial journey was conducted by the Train Set Group, following extensive maintenance of both trains and tracks.
 The train reached speeds of up to 160 km/h and was equipped with air-conditioning and onboard services.
 Plans are underway to expand the network to other cities, including Homs and Damascus, and eventually connect to Turkey via Gaziantep.

 On September 23, 2025 a preliminary agreement was reached between Turkey, Jordan, and Syria about restoring a 30 km (18.6 miles) portion of the Hejaz railway located within Syria.
 With the Turkish government providing assistance with repairing the superstructure And the Jordanian's providing "technical capabilities for the maintenance, repair, and operation of locomotives in Syria."
 Additionally the Syrian Arab News Agency stressed the hope that it will be the start of a "joint effort to activate rail connectivity among the three countries."